“Eliökokoelma” = species collection

 Can I help my child in making the species collection?

-Yes, this is even encouraged.
+In most schools this is even encouraged.
 You can go outdoors together to make the species observations and you can provide help in identifying species.
 Bear in mind though that the student must make the collection themselves and learn to identify species by themselves.
+If you are uncertain, ask more from you childs biology teacher.